Research Support - Laboratory/Non-Laboratory, Staff/Administrative

-Creates correspondence of moderate to high complexity with granting agencies (i.e. inquiries, carry forward requests, change in effort requests, no cost extensions, equipment purchase, and budget reallocation requests).
+Creates, addresses, and processes correspondence of moderate to high complexity with granting agencies (i.e. inquiries, carry forward requests, change in effort requests, no cost extensions, equipment purchase, and budget reallocation requests).

 Analyzes and provides recommendations/guidance for research management for preparation of the annual budget and annual payroll.

 Assists senior leadership with special projects as requested.